Shimba Hills National Reserve Day Trip from the Coast

 The reserve is beautifully located on an escarpment, which presents a wonderful view of the Indian Ocean and the countryside around.
 It has highlands, and it is near the seashore, which makes it a perfect getaway to beat the heat of the tropics, as it is cooler and greener.
 Shimba Hills National Reserve is easily accessible by road and is a popular destination for day-trippers from Mombasa or Diani Beach.
 Its strategic location and diverse habitats make it ideal for wildlife viewing, forest walks, and visits to Sheldrick Falls.

-Best Time to visit Shimba Hills National Reserve
+Best time to visit Shimba Hills National Reserve

 The best time to visit Shimba Hills National Reserve is generally during one of the two dry seasons.
 These periods offer the most favorable conditions for game viewing and hiking.